 - 2 teaspoons fresh thyme

-- 1 teaspoon lemon zest (finely grated fresh)
+- 1 teaspoon lemon zest (fresh, finely grated)

-- Preheat oven to 325 F. On the stove top heat a Dutch oven or large heavy pot over medium-high heat.
-Season the venison shanks with Kosher salt and several good grinds of freshly ground pepper.
+Preheat the oven to 325 F. On the stovetop, heat a Dutch oven or large heavy pot over medium-high heat.
+Season the venison shanks with kosher salt and several good grinds of freshly ground pepper.

-- Add the chopped carrot and celery, and sauté until tender, about 7 minutes.
-Add garlic, and sauté 1 minute (take care to don’t let it burn).
+Add the chopped carrot and celery, and sauté until tender, about 7 minutes.
+Add 2 cloves chopped garlic, and sauté 1 minute (take care that it doesn't burn).

-- Cover the pot and braise in the oven until venison is tender about 2-1/2 to 3 hours.
-When tender a fork or knife will easily pierce the meat and separate it.
+Cover the pot and braise in the oven until venison is tender—about 2 1/2 to 3 hours.
+You can tell the venison is tender when a fork or knife will easily pierce the meat and separate it.
 If the venison hasn't become tender, just keep cooking it.
-(There is no such thing as tough osso buco, just osso buco that hasn’t been cooked long enough.)

-- Mix the parsley, garlic and lemon zest in a small bowl.
-Serve the osso buco, topped with sauce and several sprinkles of the gremolata.
+Mix the parsley, 1 clove minced garlic, and lemon zest in a small bowl.
+Place the osso buco on a serving platter, topped with sauce and several sprinkles of the gremolata.